The Stock Market is Awesome!

 Stocks are tiny pieces of the future of the world economy and the human race.
 They’re tiny pieces of innovation, tiny pieces of dynamism, tiny pieces of all the human potential in the world driving us forward.
 If you’re optimistic about the future of the human race (which the Grizzlies are), you should be optimistic about the potential of tiny pieces of the companies that will drive us to that brighter future.
-Think of all the awesome stuff that exists today that didn’t exist fifty years ago, no think about what will exist fifty years from now.
+Think of all the awesome stuff that exists today that didn’t exist fifty years ago, now think about what will exist in fifty years.
 If you want a piece of that you want to own stocks.
-If you’re pessimistic about the future of the human race, well, no amount of investing advice will save us and I would recommend stocking up on some canned beans, a couple good rifles, and some ammunition.
+If you’re pessimistic about the future of the human race no amount of investing advice will save you, and I would recommend stocking up on some canned beans, a couple good rifles, and some ammunition.
 If that’s not you then read on!

 Really, why should I own them?